satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 review.
 (E) The middle row shows how the ratings of an article’s text can change over time.
 (F) The bottom row represents a summary of the ratings assigned to an article, including reviewer activity, coverage, and variation of opinion regarding the article.
-Positive and negative comments can also be added for the article as a whole via the dashboard.
+General comments can also be added for the article as a whole via the dashboard.

 1. Distribute reviews to many reviewers.